SonawaneAshwini/Simple-Python-Mini-Projects/README.md

 ```

 ## 5. Create a Pull Request:

 Go to your forked repository on GitHub.

 Click the "Compare & pull request" button.

 Provide a title and description for your pull request.

-Click "Create pull request".
+Click "Create pull request"

 ## 6. Write a Collaboration Request Message:

 In your pull request description, explain your changes and express your interest in further collaboration.